In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Qualifications that Employees Are Encouraged to Obtain:

-- Head supervisor of pollution control
+- Head pollution control supervisor

-- Supervisor of noise- and vibration-related pollution control
+- Noise- and vibration-related pollution control supervisor

-- Supervisor of dioxide pollution control
+- Dioxide pollution control supervisor

-- Special managing supervisor in charge of industrial waste disposal
+- Special management-designated industrial waste disposal supervisor

 - Environmental Society Test (Eco Test)